Updated July 19, 2023

-- House: The house must be typically considered a property that defines all the criteria of being a house and has got a visible demarcation from any adjoining house or property.
+- House: The house must typically meet all the criteria of being a house and have a visible demarcation from any adjoining house or property.

-- Lease: The lease must be for a long term of more than 21 years, or it must have a right to renew the same.
+- Lease: The lease must be for a long term of more than 21 years, or it must have a right to renew it.

 - Leaseholder: One must be the leaseholder of the house or property before one applies for freehold or enfranchisement.

-Leasehold improvements can be explained as the charges for enhancements that are paid to the lessor by the lessee for the leased property.
+The lessee pays the lessor charges for enhancements made to the leased property, known as leasehold improvements.
 A few examples to explain the same can be building interiors and false ceilings, electrical and plumbing works, carpeting the interiors, and building in-house cabinets.
 These improvements will typically revert to the lessor’s ownership when the lease expires unless and until the lessee can remove the structures or the additional objects built without causing any damage to the property.

 Leasehold vs Freehold

 Freehold property means the tenant or lessee becomes the owner and has complete rights over the property.
 In contrast, Leasehold means the lessee buys the property but has no ownership rights as it belongs to the owner or lessor.
 In cases of freehold, the lessee/owner has full rights over the property, and he/she can make changes, whereas, in freehold, the lessee/owner cannot make any kind of changes to the property.
-The cost to acquire a freehold property is very high, whereas the cost to acquire a leasehold property is really low compared to a freehold.
-There is no tenure attached to freehold as the property now belongs to the owner, whereas in cases of Leasehold, there is a pre-defined tenure involved.
+Acquiring a freehold property carries a significantly high cost, whereas acquiring a leasehold property is considerably lower.
+Freehold properties do not have any attached tenure as they belong to the owner, while leasehold properties involve a predefined tenure.
 In freehold properties, duties or responsibilities are not compulsory, whereas, in a leasehold property, the lessee has to follow specific duties and responsibilities.

-As discussed above, we could see how leasehold property is defined and how it is different from freehold properties too.
-We could also understand the pros and cons of having a leasehold property, and the same was drawn for freehold too.
+As discussed above, we could see how leasehold property is defined and differs from freehold properties.
+We’ll explore the pros and cons of owning a leasehold property and the benefits and drawbacks of owning a freehold property.
 It depends on the lessor-lessee on the agreement they want to enter based on their choice and criteria.